Nespresso: Market

 Packaged portions of espresso coffee, like those from Nespresso, has become one of the fastest growing segments of the coffee market, accounting for 20 to 40 percent of the value of ground coffee sales in the US$17 billion European coffee market.
 In August 2010, it was reported that Nespresso sales had been growing at an average of 30 percent per year over the previous 10 years, and more than 20 billion capsules had been sold since 2000 at a selling price equivalent to about US$0.43 to US$0.62 per capsule.

 Nespresso reported annual sales of CHF 3 billion in 2011, growing by 20% during the fiscal year.

 Cost

 Nespresso sources most of its coffee through the Nespresso AAA Sustainable Quality Program.
 In 2017 the company reported that 82% of beans were sourced through the scheme.
 In the US, the price of capsules ranges from a standard US$0.70 to US$2.40 for limited editions.
 In Europe, capsule prices were around €0.35 in the Netherlands.

-Cocaine smuggling

-In May 2022, more than 500 kilograms of cocaine have been seized after the drug was found in a shipment of coffee beans delivered to a Nespresso factory in Switzerland.

-Workers alerted authorities in Fribourg of bags of white powder they found while unloading bags of coffee beans.

-Police determined the substance was cocaine.
-They then searched five maritime containers "delivered the same day by train" where 500 kg of the drug was found.
-The haul is estimated to have a street value of more than €48 million.
-In a statement, Nespresso said the substance did not come into contact with any of their coffee or equipment and that all their production was safe to consume.